ThomasMartinoli/BAD_QGISplugin/README.md

 ✅ Ideal for documentation and research publications.

 🧭 100% QGIS Native Integration

 Built using PyQt for GUI and QGIS Python API

+No external libraries like Pandas, or Rasterio required

 Fully compatible with QGIS native raster and vector layers